k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ##### Data Generators

-- Replacement of the default data generation Actors with other [data generators](/articles/19_Broadway/actors/07a_data_generators_actors.md) or custom inner flows.
-This needs to be done in later flow stages, after the **Prepare Generated Data** stage (after calling the **CatalogGeneratorRecord** Actor or the `${table name}.typeDefaultsGenerator` inner flow).
+- Replacement of the default data generation Actors with other [data generators](/articles/19_Broadway/actors/07a_data_generators_actors.md) or custom inner flows — this process needs to be done in later flow stages, after the **Prepare Generated Data** stage (after calling either the **CatalogGeneratorRecord** Actor or the `${table name}.typeDefaultsGenerator` inner flow).

-- The overridden fields must be added to a Map.
-The Map needs to be sent as the last parameter to the **Merge Maps of all Fields** Actor in the data generation flow.
+- Overridden fields must be added to a Map — following this inclusion, the Map should be sent as the last parameter to the **Merge Maps of all Fields** Actor in the data generation flow.

   In the below example flow, the logic to generate the Associated_line, Associated_line_fmt, Contract_ref_id, and Description fields is overridden using MTables instead of the default generated values.
 These fields are added to a Map and are sent to the **Merge Maps of all Fields** Actor: